Skip to content

 Support for installations

-We unfortunately cannot respond to individual requests from citizens or businesses for new chargers.
+We unfortunately cannot respond to individual requests from citizens or businesses for new chargers on the public realm.

 For Businesses or individual users without a dedicated parking space, an option may be to have a charge point installed at a workplace.
 Grants may be available for businesses from the Energy Saving Trust and more information can be found on the Energy Saving Trust website.
 Other grants and loans may also be available from the Office of Zero Emissions Vehicles (OZEV) and Transport Scotland.